Saladworks, Frutta Bowls expand with Combo Kitchen franchising partnership

 Combo Kitchen franchising leverages dark kitchen space

 Combo Kitchen allows franchisees to use underutilized kitchen capacity to serve food from well-known brands, as in the case with Saladworks and Frutta Bowls.
-Franchisees can maintain or reduce expenses will adding revenue from these concepts.
+Franchisees can maintain or reduce expenses while adding revenue from these concepts.

 Already, Combo Kitchen has signed 14 dark-kitchen locations.
 Initial projections call for 5 to 7 new units to be added to the development pipeline on a monthly basis during the balance of this year.